kylebrowning/waterwheel.swift/README.md

 |          [2.x](https://github.com/kylebrowning/drupal-ios-sdk/tree/2.x)         |            Drupal 6-7 (Obj-C)            |         iOS 5.0        |        Requires [Services](http://drupal.org/project/services) module                                                                    |

 ## Philosophy and Purpose
-At its core the Drupal iOS SDK is designed to handle everything Drupal Core supports out of the box.
+At its core the Drupal Swift SDK is designed to handle everything Drupal Core supports out of the box.
 Since 8.x is in its infancy, more and more features will come available as Drupal aims to improve its API capabilities.

 ## Current 4.x features
 - Session management